dataforseo/TypeScriptClient/docs/classes/BusinessDataGoogleReviewsTaskPostRequestInfo.md

 search engine language code
-required field if you don’t specify language_name if you use this field, you don’t need to specify language_name you can receive the list of available languages with their language_code by making a separate request to https://api.dataforseo.com/v3/business_data/google/languages
+required field if you don’t specify language_name if you use this field, you don’t need to specify language_name you can receive the list of available languages with their language_code by making a separate request to the https://api.dataforseo.com/v3/business_data/google/languages
 example:
 en